Pandaxyzzz/NanoProxyChecker/README.md

 <div align="left">

 ## Features
-- 🚀‣ Quick and continuous check
+- ⌈ 🤗 ⌋ × Useful and easy to use tool
-- ⚡‣ Simple
+- ⌈ 🚀 ⌋ × Fast and effective
-- ✏️‣ It has an autosave system for functional proxies
+- ⌈ ✏️ ⌋ × Constant updates

 ## Install